nedzelskiy/js_console_command_executor/Readme.md

     }
 };
 ````
-adding help for each commands
+Optionally you can add help for each commands:
 ````bash
 availableCommands.k.usage =     'k [PID, [SIGNAL]]               kill process by its PID';
 availableCommands.exit.usage =  'exit                            stop watching for commands and exit script';